An Entrepreneur’s Guide to COVID-19 Financial Resources

-This subsidy applies to every business, of any size, who experiences a 30% decline in revenue compared to the same period last year, including small businesses, non-profits, and charities.
+This subsidy applies to every business of any size, which experiences a 30% decline in revenue compared to the same period last year, including small businesses, non-profits, and charities.
 You can apply for the subsidy for up to 12 weeks, and it covers 75% of employee wages on the first $58,700, with a maximum of $847 per week per employee.

 To qualify for this subsidy, you must be able to prove you are doing everything you can as an employer to pay the additional 25% of all wages for your employees.
 You must also show there has been a 30% decline in revenue compared to the same month last year.

 As an employer, you will need to reapply for this subsidy each month (March, April, and May 2020).
 Your employees cannot collect Employment Insurance Benefits (EI) or the Canada Emergency Response Benefit (CERB) if they are already receiving this subsidy.

 If you do not qualify for the Emergency Wage Subsidy, you may be able to qualify for the previously announced Temporary Wage Subsidy, which provides 10% of remuneration paid to employees from March 18th to before June 20th, 2020, to a maximum of $1,375 per employee and $25,000 per employer.
 More information about this financial support can be found on the Government of Canada website.